 “Around the world, we operate long-term assets and businesses across the globe.
 This approach dictates both our investment strategy and our commitment to environmental, social and governance (ESG) practices.
 We believe that value creation and sustainable development are complementary goals.
 Throughout our operations, we are committed to practices that have a positive impact on the communities in which we operate.”

-To learn more about some of the measures we are taking and the positive impact we have made, you may download our latest publication outlining our recent environmental, social and governance strategy and initiatives.
+To learn more about some of the measures we are taking and the positive impact we have made, you may download our latest report outlining our recent environmental, social and governance strategy and initiatives.

 Our ESG principles are embedded throughout our operations and help us ensure that our business model will be sustainable well into the future.